 Generally, rhinoplasty follows this process:

 After the rhinoplasty surgery, you’ll be taken to a recovery area where nurses will watch you until you have recovered from the anesthesia.
-Once you are alert and can take fluids well by mouth, you will be able to go home.
+Once you are alert and stable, and can take fluids well by mouth, you will be able to go home.

 It’s important to follow all your surgeon's instructions and keep all your follow-up appointments.
 This way you can discuss any questions or concerns as they come up.
 Your splint and nasal dressings will be removed at one of these visits.